ucsb-cs8/w20/_lectures/lect09.md

 The number really is random!
 We get a different output everytime.

+# Number-guessing game with the computer

+_Debugging technique alert_:
+Note that at every step, we'll be outputting the values to see what is happening in our program and to verify that it matches what we expect.

 ```python
 the_num = random.randint(1,10)
 print("Computer selected ", the_num) # Verify that the computer is giving us the ouput we expect.
 guess = input("Select a number between 0 and 10: ") # Asking the user for a number.
 print("You selected: ", guess) # Printing the input back to the user
 ```
+Output:

     Computer selected  6
     Select a number between 0 and 10: 7